coq/coq/doc/sphinx/language/gallina-extensions.rst

 Primitive Projections
 ~~~~~~~~~~~~~~~~~~~~~

-.. opt:: Primitive Projections
+.. flag:: Primitive Projections

    Turns on the use of primitive
    projections when defining subsequent records (even through the ``Inductive``
    and ``CoInductive`` commands).
 Primitive projections
    extended the Calculus of Inductive Constructions with a new binary
    term constructor `r.(p)` representing a primitive projection `p` applied
    to a record object `r` (i.e., primitive projections are always applied).
    Even if the record type has parameters, these do not appear at
    applications of the projection, considerably reducing the sizes of
    terms when manipulating parameterized records and type checking time.
    On the user level, primitive projections can be used as a replacement
    for the usual defined ones, although there are a few notable differences.

-.. opt:: Printing Primitive Projection Parameters
+.. flag:: Printing Primitive Projection Parameters

    This compatibility option reconstructs internally omitted parameters at
    printing time (even though they are absent in the actual AST manipulated
    by the kernel).

-.. opt:: Printing Primitive Projection Compatibility
+.. flag:: Printing Primitive Projection Compatibility

    This compatibility option (on by default) governs the
-printing of pattern-matching over primitive records.
+   printing of pattern matching over primitive records.

 Primitive Record Types
 ++++++++++++++++++++++

-When the :opt:`Primitive Projections` option is on, definitions of
+When the :flag:`Primitive Projections` option is on, definitions of
 record types change meaning.
 When a type is declared with primitive
 projections, its :g:`match` construct is disabled (see :ref:`primitive_projections` though).
 To eliminate the (co-)inductive type, one must use its defined primitive projections.